OutSystems/docs-product/src/getting-started/network-requirements.md

 |Front-End|SQL Server / Oracle|1433 / 1521|TCP|Database connection|
 |Controller|SQL Server / Oracle|1433 / 1521|TCP|Database connection|

-If you are using a hybrid infrastructure where some part is in OutSystems Cloud and another is managed by yourself, it's possible to create a VPN connection between the environments (hybrid configuration is only supported in OutSystems licenses purchased before January 2020).
-Learn more in the [Amazon documentation](http://aws.amazon.com/vpc/faqs/#C1).

 ### Network latency

 Even though OutSystems is built to scale horizontally, you need to consider the network latency between the database server, the Platform Server, and the front-end servers.
 For this reason, it’s advisable to have all servers that make up an environment, running under the same provider.

-As an example, if you are using Amazon RDS as your database server and running the Platform Server on your own infrastructure, the application’s performance will be degraded.